 - Expenses in relation to services received (including services provided by employees) are recorded as expenditure when the services are received rather than when payments are made. - Interest receivable on investments and payable on borrowings is accounted for respectively as income and expenditure on the basis of the effective interest rate for the relevant financial instrument rather than the cash flows fixed or determined by the contract. - Where revenue and expenditure have been recognised but cash has not been received or paid, a debtor or creditor for the relevant amount is recorded in the Balance Sheet.
-Where debts may not be settled, the balance of debtors is written down and a charge made to revenue for the income that might not be collected. - Accruals are recognised where the value exceeds £10,000.
+Where debts may not be settled, the balance of debtors is written down and a charge made to revenue for the income that might not be collected. - Accruals are recognised where the value exceeds £5,000 in the revenue accounts, and £10,000 in the capital accounts.